-chemical substance by biodegradation is complete.
-Sorption of the new chemical substance to sludge is expected to be moderate to strong and to soil and sediment is expected to be moderate.
-Migration of the new chemical substance to groundwater is expected to be moderate due to moderate sorption to soil and sediment.
+to sludge, soil, and sediment is expected to be strong.
+Migration of the new chemical substance to groundwater is expected to be negligible due to biodegradation.
 Due to low estimated vapor pressure and Henry's law constant, the new chemical substance is expected to undergo negligible volatilization to air.
-Overall, these estimates indicate that the new chemical substance has low potential to volatilize to air and has moderate potential to migrate to groundwater.
+Overall, these estimates indicate that the new chemical substance has low potential to volatilize to air or migrate to groundwater.

 Persistence4: Persistence is relevant to whether a new chemical substance is likely to present an unreasonable risk because chemicals that are not degraded in the environment at rates that prevent substantial buildup in the environment, and thus increase potential for exposure, may present a risk if the substance presents a hazard to human health or the environment.
-EPA estimated degradation half-lives of the new chemical substance using EPI SuiteTM.
+EPA estimated degradation half-lives of the new chemical substance using data for analogue(s) (fatty acid esters) and EPI SuiteTM.
 EPA estimated that the new chemical substance's aerobic and anaerobic biodegradation half-lives are < 2 months.
-These estimates indicate that the new chemical substance may have limited persistence in aerobic environments (e.g., surface water) and anaerobic environments (e.g., sediment).
+These estimates indicate that the new chemical substance water) and anaerobic environments (e.g., sediment).

 Bioaccumulation5: Bioaccumulation is relevant to whether a new chemical substance is likely to present an unreasonable risk because substances that bioaccumulate in aquatic and/or terrestrial species pose the potential for elevated exposures to humans and other organisms via food chains.
 EPA estimated the potential for the new chemical substance to bioaccumulate using EPI SuiteTM.
-EPA estimated that the new chemical substance has low bioaccumulation potential based on BCFBAF model result < 1,000 (bioconcentration factor = 30 [estimated by linear regression from log Kow] and bioaccumulation factor = 16 [estimated by the Arnot-Gobas method (2003)6]).
-EPA estimated that the new chemical substance could have limited persistence and low potential for bioaccumulation, such that repeated exposures are not expected to cause foodchain effects via accumulation in exposed organisms.
+EPA estimated that the new chemical substance has low bioaccumulation potential based on BCFBAF model result < 1,000 (bioconcentration factor = 500 [estimated by linear regression from log Kow] and bioaccumulation factor = 220 [estimated by the Arnot-Gobas method (2003)]).6 EPA estimated that the new chemical substance could have limited persistence and low potential for bioaccumulation, such that repeated exposures are not expected to cause food-chain effects via accumulation in exposed organisms.